yonsei-sslab/asgard/README.md

 4. The development board should boot with the new host image.
 After wating for a minute, run `./bin/adb shell` in a terminal window.

 ### 3.2 Build Root File System *(15 human-minutes + 30 compute-minutes)*

-Buildroot is used to create the enclave root file system image.

 1. Add necessary files to the root file system image.
 ```bash